Download diagnostic data

 system.log, then the system log information isn’t included in the diagnostic report tarball. -

-Wait while OpsCenter collects cluster data.
+Wait while OpsCenter collects cluster data and prepares the tarball.

 Save the